devrrior/ecommerce-upch/README.md

 Our project bases on an ecommerce, where people can buy any product they want; within the platform, these users can look for their products, whether by title/description or category.
 Admins can access to their product management.

+## Important points before to continue
+If you want to get token as admin, use the following credentials:
+Email: `admin@mail.com`
+Password: `123`

 **NOTE:**
 - 🔐 User has to be Admin
 - 🔒 Authentication is needed